 Cash is measured as Level 1.
-There were no transfers between levels during the year.
+There were no transfers between levels during the period.

-e.
+d.
 Capital management

 The Company's capital structure is comprised of working capital (current assets minus current liabilities) and equity.
-The Company's objectives when managing its capital structure is to, maintain financial flexibility to preserve the Company's access to capital markets and its ability to meet its financial obligations.
+The Company's objectives when managing its capital structure is to, maintain b.
+Capital management (continued)